 Robert Schnase’s five key practices — radical hospitality, passionate worship, intentional faith development, risk-taking mission and service, and extravagant generosity — have helped thousands of congregations be more fruitful in ministry.
-But churches today face a more challenging reality than when Schnase first articulated these principles a decade ago.
-In a new, revised version of Five Practices of Fruitful Congregations, Schnase reframes these key practices to move beyond attractional assumptions.
+In 2018, Schnase reframed these key practices to move beyond attractional assumptions and address the more challenging realities churches face today.

 Why do we assume that people who do not know our congregation will one day find themselves as a member of our church?
 Most congregations, consciously or unconsciously, operate with attractional assumptions.
 They imagine that a person, couple, or family becomes aware of their church, perhaps through the invitation of a friend, an advertisement on a billboard, or by driving past the sanctuary.
 Churches then hope that what the new persons hear or see will draw them toward the congregation.
 They assume that the visitors will share a common interest in the purpose of the church or feel a desire to form an affinity with the church.
 A yearning to learn, grow spiritually, belong, and serve will cause them to visit and will lead them to greater participation.
 We assume this is the pathway for entry into the church because it matches the experience of many people who currently belong.